Anastasiia-Ni/Push_Swap-42/README.md

 ## About project:

+The push_swap is a simple and effective algorithm project.

-Sort a random list of integers using the smallest number of moves, 2 stacks and a limited set of operations.
+The main goal is to sort a random list of integers using the smallest number of moves, 2 stacks and a limited set of operations.

-You start with two empty stacks: a and b.
+It starts with two empty stacks: a and b.
 You are given a random list of integers via command line arguments.

 Only these moves are allowed: